From local to social: one group takes cycling to the next level

 Why Halloween we asked?
 ‘It sounded like a fun thing to do and we’re always looking for new, interesting ways to get people involved in cycling’ Neal said.
 ‘We’re already planning lots more themed rides for Christmas and next year.’

 If you like the sound of the Tees Valley Riders and their themed social bike rides?
-Find out more about Social Cycling Groups and join this free social network for cyclists.
+Find out more about Ride Social and join this free social network for cyclists.

 Also worth a read: